ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 This operation MUST be supported by the Group Manager and an Administrator.

-The Administrator can send a DELETE request to the group-configuration resource, in order to delete that OSCORE group.
+The Administrator can send a DELETE request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to delete that OSCORE group.

 The same as defined in {{Section 6.8 of I-D.ietf-ace-oscore-gm-admin}} holds.